-Market readiness operations- The on-farm activities that are the minimum required to remove the commodity from the field and make the commodity market ready, such as washing, packing etc..
-Market readiness activities are not considered to be post-production operations and do not have to be excluded from allowable revenue and allowable expenses in accordance with section 45.
-Since it is the minimum required to remove the commodity from the field, the activity must occur on or in close proximity to the field where the commodity is produced.
+Market readiness operations - The on-farm activities that are the minimum required to remove the commodity from the field and make the commodity market ready, such as washing, packing etc. Since it is the minimum required to remove the commodity from the field, the activity must occur on or in close proximity to the field where the commodity is produced.
 Market readiness operations do not include any activities that occur off-farm or on-farm in in-field that increases the value of the crop, such as canning, freezing, and processing activities that alter the physical nature of insurable commodities including, but not limited to, slicing apples, putting commodities into gift baskets, jams, jellies, wine, or cider, etc.

-Marketing contract- A written agreement between you and a buyer for the purchase of a commodity at a specified price.
+Marketing contract - A written agreement between you and a buyer for the purchase of a commodity at a specified price.